surma/surma.dev/content/things/raw-wasm.md

 > [Live demo](examples/wat_add/)

 The compilation of a WebAssembly module can start even when the module is still downloading.
 The bigger the wasm module, the more important it is to parallelize downloading and compilation using `instantiateStreaming`.
-Just make sure you set the right `Content-Type` header on your `.wasm` files as the compilation will fail otherwise.
-Safari doesn’t support `instantiateStreaming` at all yet, so I tend to use a pattern like this:
+There is two pitfalls with this functions, though: Firstly, it will throw if you don’t have the right `Content-Type` header, so make sure you set it to `application/wasm` for all `.wasm` files.
+Secondly, Safari doesn’t support `instantiateStreaming` at all yet, so I tend to use this drop-in replacement:

 {{< highlight html >}}
 <script>